-Research states that milk thistle can cause certain abdominal problems like diarrhea, bloating, gas, and an upset stomach (1).
-Oral ingestion of milk thistle has also been linked to abdominal fullness (or abdominal pain), anorexia (a loss of appetite), and changes in bowel habits (2).
+Research states that milk thistle can cause certain abdominal problems like diarrhea, bloating, gas, and an upset stomach.
+Oral ingestion of milk thistle has also been linked to abdominal fullness (or abdominal pain), anorexia (a loss of appetite), and changes in bowel habits (1).

 2. May Cause Allergic Reactions

-Milk thistle can cause allergic reactions in people, especially in those individuals who are also allergic to ragweed, marigolds, daisies, and chrysanthemums (3).
+Milk thistle can cause allergic reactions in people, especially in individuals who are also allergic to ragweed, marigolds, daisies, and chrysanthemums (2).

-If you develop any allergic reaction after taking milk thistle, stop use and consult your doctor.
+However, if you develop an allergic reaction after taking milk thistle, stop use and consult your doctor.

-Milk thistle is known to have several estrogen-like properties, and certain sources say that it might worsen a few health conditions (like endometriosis, where the endometrial tissue appears outside the uterus and causes pain) sensitive to estrogen.
+Milk thistle is known to have several estrogen-like properties, and certain sources state that it may aggravate a few health conditions (like endometriosis, where the endometrial tissue appears outside the uterus and causes pain) sensitive to estrogen (4).

-Milk thistle might also decrease the hormone levels in the body.
+Milk thistle might also decrease hormone levels in the body (5).
 Taking it along with estrogen pills might reduce their effectiveness.
-Some of these estrogen pills include equine estrogens, ethinyl estradiol, estradiol, etc (6), (7), (8).
+Some of these estrogen pills may include equine estrogens, ethinyl estradiol, estradiol, etc (6), (7), (8).
 However, more direct research is warranted in this regard.

-Milk thistle might interact with statin drugs, which are known to lower cholesterol levels (lipid-lowering).
-Some of these drugs include Mevacor, Lescol, Zocor, Pravachol, and Baycol.
-This happens because both milk thistle and these drugs are broken down by the same liver enzymes (4).
+Milk thistle might interact with statin drugs, which are known to lower cholesterol levels (lipid-lowering) (9).
+Some of these drugs may include Mevacor, Lescol, Zocor, Pravachol, and Baycol.
+Milk thistle interacts with these drugs as both are broken down by the same liver enzymes.

-Certain drugs are broken down in the liver, and milk thistle might decrease how quickly this happens.
-Taking milk thistle along with certain drugs and medications can increase their effects or even the side effects.
-Some of these drugs include:
+Certain drugs are broken down in the liver, and milk thistle might decrease how quickly this happens (11).
+Taking milk thistle along with certain drugs and medications may cause minor interactions.
+Some such drugs may include (12):

 Since milk thistle affects how well the liver breaks down these medications, it can affect how well these medications can work.